Gianluca Pessotto: Massese

-In August 1991, Pessotto transferred to U.S. Massese 1919, although he only remained at the club for one season.
+In August 1991, Pessotto transferred to US Massese 1919, although he only remained at the club for one season.
 In his lone season, he appeared 23 times in the league, netting one goal.

 Bologna

-Following impressive spells with both A.S.
-Varese 1910 and U.S. Massese 1919 he transferred to then-Serie B club Bologna F.C.
-1909 in the summer of 1992.
+Following impressive spells with both AS Varese 1910 and US Massese 1919 he transferred to then-Serie B club Bologna FC 1909 in the summer of 1992.
 Despite being a highly anticipated transfer, Pessotto made just 21 league appearances and was sold at the conclusion of the season.
 He also scored one goal for the Bolognese club.

 Verona

-After a season with Bologna in Serie B, Pessotto transferred to fellow Serie B club Hellas Verona F.C. in 1993.
+After a season with Bologna in Serie B, Pessotto transferred to fellow Serie B club Hellas Verona FC in 1993.
 Pessotto was an undisputed starter for much of the season, impressing greatly.
 He made 34 league appearances with a seasonal career high of 3 goals.

 Torino

-After impressing in the second division of Italian football, Pessotto transferred to Torino F.C. in 1994.
+After impressing in the second division of Italian football, Pessotto transferred to Torino FC in 1994.
 In his first season in Serie A, Pessotto racked up a starting position along with 32 league appearances and his first Serie A goal.
 After greatly impressing in his debut Serie A season, Pessotto moved to city rivals and European giants Juventus, in 1995, in what was a very highly regarded transfer.